Hildebrand Law, P.C. mobile logo

 The grandparents’ new petition for visitation, however, occurred after the child had established a new “home state” in Oregon over which the Arizona judge concluded it did not have UCCJEA jurisdiction and, therefore, properly dismissed the grandparents’ petition for visitation.

 If you have questions about jurisdiction to petition for visitation in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.